 This is the traditional CSA method – providing members with a farmer-selected combination of goods provides you with the best of what is in season, often introduces you to new items, and adds a culinary surprise to your week as you get to work with different produce than you might normally choose on your own.
 Additionally, you get to enjoy a closer tie to the farm, seeing the crops change throughout the season, and having the chance to interact more closely with farm staff.

 Wondering more?
 Visit our Frequently Asked Questions.

-Additionally, for members who pick up on Wednesdays or Saturdays, you may choose to also purchase a Bread Share and receive a weekly loaf (or loaves) of our Organic, Naturally Leavened, Hearth Baked Bread.
+Additionally, members may choose to also purchase a Bread Share and receive a weekly loaf (or loaves) of our Organic, Naturally Leavened, Hearth Baked Bread.
 Baked here at our farm on the morning of pick-up, our Bread is old-world style, artisanal, crusty bread.
 You choose your Bread variety weekly from our seasonal offerings (Seed Loaf, Raisin & Cinnamon, Sunny Greens, Whole Wheat, Tomato & Basil, etc.) Learn more about our Bread here.
 Sign up for a Bread Share through the same sign-up process as our Farm Share CSA.

 Important things to know about us and our CSA:

 – We specialize in greens.
 (See photos above and see photos here of 23 out of the 29 weekly Farm Shares in 2016.)
 Accordingly, our aim is to provide our CSA members with salad and/or cooking greens every week of the season.
 This gets toughest in the driest, hot part of the summer, so there may be a few weeks without greens.

 – We only sell what we grow.
 Produce from another farm is never included in your share of vegetables or at our market booth.
 It’s as simple as that.
 (For complementary products from other producers that we love, please see our list below.)